 It is required that the criteria used to assign ratings be developed by a local committee.
 PEIMS data, District/campus data, and parent survey results were just a few of the items used to evaluate each campus on multiple indicators among the nine different reporting categories.
 FISD will continue to evaluate the tool in regards to the appropriateness of each indicator, relevance of the data, methods used to collect and compile data, and will review strategies to make the tool more meaningful for campuses and the District as a whole.
 FISD anticipates integrating the CSEAS into the District Action Plan to assist in future planning and improvement efforts.

-Click here to view the 2015-16 ratings for FISD and all of its rated campuses.
+View the 2016-17 ratings for FISD and all of its rated campuses.

 Texas Academic Performance Report